wp-plugins/sponsors-slideshow-widget/readme.txt

 Tags: plugin, sidebar, widget, sponsor links, slideshow, featured posts, image slideshow, posts slideshow, shortcode Requires at least: 3.3
 Tested up to: 4.3
-Stable tag: 2.1.7
+Stable tag: 2.1.8

-Widget to display a certain link category with images as slide show.
+Add fancy slideshows to your website in an instance

 == Description ==

 Include [jQuery](http://malsup.com/jquery/cycle) slideshows on your website in an instance

+* Featured Posts and Images
-* multiple sources for slideshows including links, images or posts
+* Multiple sources for slideshows including links, images or posts
+* Re-activate WordPress Link Management System
-* enable featured images for posts (post-thumbnail)
+* Enable featured images for posts (post-thumbnail)
+* Multiple widgets and shortcode
-* enable categories for images
+* Enable categories for images
-* set width an height of the slideshow
-* specify time out between transitions and time of transition
-* choose from several different fade effects
-* random or ordered slide show
+* Easy customization slideshows
-* include manual navigation
+* Include manual navigation
-* multiple widget support
-* exclude the chosen slideshow links category from the Wordpress internal links widget
+* Exclude the chosen slideshow links category from the Wordpress internal links widget

-Since Wordpress 3.5 the standard Link Manager has been deactivated.
-The official plugin [Link Manager](https://wordpress.org/plugins/link-manager/) is required for this plugin to work.

 == Installation ==

-To install the plugin to the following steps
+To install the plugin do the following steps

 1. Install and activiate the plugin via the admin plugin page.
 2. Install the plugin [Link Manager](https://wordpress.org/plugins/link-manager/) to bring back the pre-WP 3.5 Link System
 3. Go to the widget page and add it to your sidebar.
-4. You can choose as source "Links" or "Posts" and choose a certain category
-5. If Source is "Posts" you need to setup custom fields in the post page and insert respective names holding image url target page url (see Screenshots)

 == Screenshots ==
 1. Slideshow widget settings